marcorichetta/talks/slidev/slides.md

 - Living in Copenhagen 🇩🇰
 - Making the world a better place™ with software since ~2016
 - I like to play bass and I'm a dog owner (I miss you so much Lola 🐶)
+- Looking for a job right now: https://www.linkedin.com/in/marco-richetta/
 </v-clicks>

+---
+layout: center
 ---

 # How many of you do not speak English natively? 🖐️